 Lead time: Real-time signal, designed to trigger at recession start

 Caveat: Created by Claudia Sahm in 2019.
 Has triggered in every US recession since 1970 in real time.
-The current reading of 0.47 is the closest to the trigger since the 2020 recession.
+The current reading of 0.07 sits well clear of the 0.50 trigger.

 Initial Jobless Claims (4-week avg)